 Take, for example, the wetland consultant hired by Horizon Bank & David Edelstein (HB&E), developers of the Fairhaven Highlands project on Chuckanut Ridge.
 When asked to determine if any of the Chuckanut Ridge wetlands meet the criteria for Category I mature forested wetlands, the consultant’s findings were so blatantly biased in favor of the developers, I fully expected her memo to conclude with: cha-ching!
 Her findings: None of the Chuckanut Ridge wetlands are mature forested, and none meet the criteria for Category I.

-HB&E’s consultant had no qualms about ignoring the fact that the four largest wetlands had already been determined to be Category I mature forested wetlands in the 1996 Chuckanut Ridge draft environmental impact statement (DEIS) and that the US Army Corps of Engineers already determined that seven of the property’s wetlands were mature forested as recently as April 2006.
+HB&E’s consultant had no qualms about ignoring the fact that the four largest wetlands had already been determined to be Category I mature forested wetlands in the 1996 Chuckanut Ridge draft environmental impact statement (DEIS) that the US Army Corps of Engineers already determined that seven of the property’s wetlands were mature forested as recently as April 2006.

 Undaunted, HB&E’s consultant opted to play a little shell game with the Dept of Ecology’s definition for mature forest.
 While referring to the Special Characteristics section of Ecology’s Wetland Rating Form, HB&E’s consultant deceptively substituted Ecology’s definition with one from the Dept of Fish & Wildlife.
 Seems like an innocent sleight-of-hand until you grasp its impact.

-According to question 4.0 of the Special Characteristics (SC) section of Ecology’s rating form, mature forest means: “Stands where the largest trees are 80 – 200 years old OR have average diameters exceeding 21 inches.”
+According to question 4.0 of the Special Characteristics (SC) section of Ecology’s rating form, mature forest means: “Stands where the largest trees are 80 – 200 years old have average diameters exceeding 21 inches.”
 (Emphasis added)

 HB&E’s consultant replaced the Ecology definition with: “Stands with average diameters exceeding 21 inches.”

 Which is correct?
-Do we take the average diameter of the largest trees - as stipulated by Ecology in the state-mandated wetland rating form - or do we take the average diameter of the entire stand, including (theoretically) all saplings?
+Do we take the average diameter of the largest trees - as stipulated by Ecology in the wetland rating form - or do we take the average diameter of the entire stand, including (theoretically) all saplings?

 I spoke with the Fish & Wildlife mature forest specialist who confirmed there are significant problems with their definition.
 In fact, the potential results of using an average of the entire stand are so distorted that many old growth forests (those older than 200 years) would not even meet the criteria for the much younger mature forest under this definition.

-As the Fish & Wildlife specialist explained, Ecology is the agency responsible for rating wetlands, not Fish & Wildlife, and he deferred to the mature forest definition provided in the Ecology rating form under question 4.0 of the Special Characteristics section (SC 4.0).
+As the Fish & Wildlife specialist explained, is the agency responsible for rating wetlands, Fish & Wildlife, and he deferred to the mature forest definition provided in the Ecology rating form under question 4.0 of the Special Characteristics section (SC 4.0).

 Given the confusion and deception surrounding this issue, Mayor Pike directed the city’s Certified Arborist to prepare a wetland tree survey to help determine whether the Chuckanut Ridge wetlands are mature forested.
 In his report filed January 16, 2009, the city’s Certified Arborist identified 84 trees with diameters greater than 21”.
-This report has been sent to the wetland specialist at the Dept of Ecology who confirmed that, based on the tree survey and size of the wetlands, these wetlands do meet the mature forested criteria according to the Ecology rating system.
-Thank you Mayor Pike
+This report has been sent to the wetland specialist at the Dept of Ecology who confirmed that, based on the tree survey and size of the wetlands, these wetlands meet the mature forested criteria according to the Ecology rating system.

 Still with me?
 Here’s where it gets interesting.